Find Your Perfect School

 Texas State Technical College students can take advantage of the growing electrical construction industry.
 More than 30,000 electricians and helpers are working in Texas, which isn’t surprising considering the state ranks first in construction opportunities.
 This industry can offer skilled jobs that lead to lifetime careers.

 In Electrical Construction, you will gain hands-on training in all electrical systems – residential, commercial, and industrial.
 In addition to electrical theory, you will also learn OSHA regulations and alternative energy technologies.
 Upon graduation, you’re eligible to work in almost any construction field as an electrical apprentice.

 - Drafting and Design

-Spark a new career and practice a profession related to electrical technologies.
+Spark a new career and become an Electrician.
+Practice a profession related to electrical technologies.
 To jumpstart, enroll in this hybrid Certificate in Electrical Construction program at Texas State Technical College.